 Notes on Use

 While the Now function in Excel does not have parameters, it does require empty parenthesis.
-The value returned by the Now function … Read the rest
+The value … Read the rest

 There are times where you will want to adjust how Microsoft Excel displays the information.
 From time to time you might want to randomize the order of a list.
 Whether you want to take an email list and select a random winner for a contest or you have another reason for randomizing the list, there are several ways you can go about doing this.
 You need to know how to randomize a list in Excel.

 One of the main functions of a Microsoft Excel spreadsheet is that it organizes any data set into manageable rows and columns which can be easily viewed, searched, and arranged.
 Here we will show you how to delete duplicates in excel the easy way.

 Because of the way Excel organizes this data, it should be easy to manipulate, whether this means changing your ordering principles (alphabetical, according to date, according to amount), searching for particular entries, and adding or deleting information.

 This tutorial will focus on how to identify and delete duplicate entries … Read the rest

 Learn to how to freeze a row in excel (or even more than 2 rows) using this practical how-to guide.